designhubz/tryon-widget-example/README.md

 - Changes that reflects improvements to infrastructure
 - Adds an adiitional "privacy" layer to your products: When developping locally, calling `Designhubz.auth(ORGANIZATION_ID)` is required to successfully use the widget.
-- Changes SDK deployement path:
+- Changes SDK deployement path: `"designhubz-widget": "https://d2v6wmk4yqo2ys.cloudfront.net/master/designhubz-widget-1.2.0.tgz"`

 ### 1.1.3